AmritaCSN/GokulAjith_MajorProject_Assessment-of-Chaotic-Maps-for-Image-Encryption-in-5G-Intra-Slice-Security/README.md

 # DATASETS

 The dataset used for the image encryption experiments is sourced from Kaggle and comprises a combined collection from the well-known Set5 and Set14 datasets.
 The Set5 dataset, originally introduced in the paper "Low-Complexity Single Image Super-Resolution based on Nonnegative Neighbor Embedding" by Marco Bevilacqua et al., includes five commonly referenced images titled "baby," "bird," "butterfly," "head," and "woman."
-These images are widely used as standard benchmarks for evaluating the performance of single-image super-resolution models.For the purposes of this study, all images were used in color (.png format) and resized to four different resolutions: 128 × 128, 256 × 256, 512 × 512, and 1024 × 1024 pixels.
+These images are widely used as standard benchmarks for evaluating the performance of single-image super-resolution models.
+For the purposes of this study, all images were used in color (.png format) and resized to four different resolutions: 128 × 128, 256 × 256, 512 × 512, and 1024 × 1024 pixels.
 This range of image sizes allows for a comprehensive evaluation of the proposed encryption scheme's scalability, consistency, and performance across varying levels of data complexity.

+# PERFOMANCE & SECURITY ANALYSIS

+1. Time and Memory Usage

+2. Key Sensitivity Analysis
+3. Differential Cryptanalysis
+4. Histogram Analysis
+5. Contrast Analysis
+6. Entropy Analysis
+7. Correlation Analysis
+8. PSNR Analysis
+These are the analysis done in this project, and the respective code and images used for analysis are uploaded here.

 # SOFTWARES/LIBRARIES